Nosferican/UEM.jl/README.md

 2. Support for Endogenous models:
   - 2SLS versions for POLS, FD, BE, FE, and RE
   - Hausman-Taylor Estimator
-  - Hausman Auxiliary Regression Test
 3. Integration with `CovarianceMatrices.jl` for access to HAC variance-covariance estimators
-4. Add a suite of tests for heteroscedasticity, multicollinearity, poolability (Roy-Zellner), etc.
+4. Add poolability test (Roy-Zellner).

 ## For questions, feedback, reporting bugs please open an issue.